thedarkwriter/courseware-lms-content/video/facts_LVM.md

 I can access a standard set of facts using the `facter` command.
 Adding the `-p` flag will include any custom facts that I may have installed on the Puppet master and synchronized with the agent during the pluginsync step of a Puppet run.
-I'll pass this `facter -p` command to `less` and scroll through the output in my terminal.
+I'll pass this `facter -p` command to `less` so I can scroll through the output in my terminal.

     facter -p | less

+This quickly gives me an idea of the variety of facts available on this node.
-When I'm done, I press `q` to quit `less`.
+When I'm done, I'll use `q` to quit `less`.

-The output of this command is shown as a hash.
-Some facts, such as `os`, include data in a nested JSON format.
+I can get the value of a specific fact, by passing in the name of that fact as a command-line argument.

     facter -p os

+Some facts, such as this `os` fact, include structured data, which is shown here in a nested JSON format.

-I can drill down into this structure by using dots (`.`) to specify the key at each child level of the hash, for example:
+I can drill down into this structure by using dots (`.`) to specify the key at each child level of tree, for example:

     facter -p os.family

 Now that I know how to check what data are available via `facter` and how the data are structured, I'll return to the Puppet master so I can show how this can be integrated into my Puppet code.
+Remember, you can always refer to the facter docs page or use the facter -p command yourself to further explore what facts are available.

     exit

+All the facts available through facter automatically made available within Puppet manifests.
+I can access the value of any fact via the `$facts` variable, which is set for me automatically in every manifest.
+The value of this variable is a data structure called a hash, that lets me look up any fact by passing its name in square brackets after the facts variable:

+    $facts['fact_name']

-All facts are automatically made available within manifests.
-I can access the value of any fact via the `$facts` hash, following the `$facts['fact_name']` syntax.
-To access structured facts, I can chain more names using the same bracket indexing syntax.
-For example, the `os.family` fact I accessed above is available within a manifest as `$facts['os']['family']`.
+To access structured facts within a manifest, I can chain more names together with the same bracket indexing syntax.
+For example, the `os.family` fact I accessed above is available within a manifest as `$facts['os']['family']`:

+    $facts['os']['family']

+Especially if you're looking at older Puppet code, you'll likely run across facts called directly by name, rather than through the $facts variable.
+In fact, all top-level facts are available directly

-I'm going to take a break from the Pasture module I've been working on.
-Instead, I'll create a new module to manage an MOTD (Message of the Day) file.
-This file is commonly used on \*nix systems to display information about a host when a user connects.
-Using facts will allow me to create a dynamic MOTD that can display some basic information about the system.
+As I mentioned above, I'm going to take a break from the Pasture module I've been working on to create a new MOTD module.
+This MOTD file is commonly used on Linux systems to display information about a host when a user logs in.
+Using facts will allow Puppet to manage MOTD with custom information about the system.

-Creating a new module will also help review some of the concepts I've shown you so far.
+Creating a new module will from scratch will also give me a chance to review some of the concepts I've discussed in the previous lessons.

 <div class = "lvm-task-number"><p>Task 2:</p></div>

-From my `modules` directory, create the directory structure for a module called `motd`.
-I'll need two subdirectories called `manifests` and `templates`.
+From my `modules` directory, I'll create the directory structure for a module called `motd`.
+Here, I'll need two subdirectories called `manifests` and `templates`.

     mkdir -p motd/{manifests,templates}

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-Begin by creating an `init.pp` manifest to contain the main `motd` class.
+I'll begin by creating an `init.pp` manifest to contain the main `motd` class.

     vim motd/manifests/init.pp

 This class will consist of a single `file` resource to manage the `/etc/motd` file.
-I'll use a template to set the value for this resource's `content` parameter.
+I'll use an EPP template to set the value for this resource's `content` parameter.
+To pass in values for this template, I'll set the value of an $motd_hash variable using facts for all the values I want to show in the MOTD file.

 ```puppet
 class motd {